Yoga not confined to any community: President | Education

 ''Yoga belongs to all and is meant for all.
 It is a system to keep our mind and body healthy,'' he said.

-He said yoga is now being practised by people all over the world irrespective of their religion or the political systems they follow.
+He said yoga is now being practiced by people all over the world irrespective of their religion or the political systems they follow.

-Citing Cuban President Miguel Diaz-Canel, who learnt yoga from a trained teacher sent to him from India, Kovind said he had described yoga as India's biggest gift to humanity.
+Citing Cuban President Miguel Diaz-Canel, who learned yoga from a trained teacher sent to him from India, Kovind said he had described yoga as India's biggest gift to humanity.

-The president said India is recognised all over the world for its ancient wisdom and hailed the Patanjali University for its unique education system, which combines traditional knowledge and modern research.
+The president said India is recognized all over the world for its ancient wisdom and hailed the Patanjali University for its unique education system, which combines traditional knowledge and modern research.

-The president also inaugurated the newly-built campus of the university in the presence of Uttarakhand Governor Lieutenant General Gurmit Singh, Chief Minister Pushkar Singh Dhami, Higher Education Minister Dhan Singh Rawat, Ramdev, who is the university's chancellor, and its vice chancellor Acharya Balkrishna.
+The president also inaugurated the newly-built campus of the university in the presence of Uttarakhand Governor Lieutenant General Gurmit Singh, Chief Minister Pushkar Singh Dhami, Higher Education Minister Dhan Singh Rawat, Ramdev, who is the university's chancellor, and its vice-chancellor Acharya Balkrishna.
+Ramdev said Patanjali will soon develop into a global university on the lines of ancient Indian universities like Nalanda and Taxila. ''What you see today is just the beginning of Patanjali University.
+It is soon going to become a global University where over one lakh students from all over the world will come to study medicine, engineering, agriculture, management, and law,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)